 Q: What are the positives and challenges to writing books?

 A: The positives are that it’s therapeutic and exceptional in releasing any pent up repression in a healthy creative way.
-It also personally gives me an outlet to satisfy my creative nature and be inventive.
+It also gives me an outlet to satisfy my creative nature and be inventive.
 Each book I produce is looked upon like it’s a painting.
 The blank pages are the canvas and the divinely guided words are the paint.
 The books are written for myself first before sharing the information with others if they’re guided to it.
 It’s also a great way for me to hang out with God and my Spirit team accessing this information and getting it on the page.
 We’re in conversation and spending a great deal of time together throughout the process.
-It’s tons of fun for me in that respect, because I feel connected to home, or as some call it Heaven.
+It’s tons of fun for me in that respect because I feel connected to home or Heaven as some call it.

 The process of writing a book is ultimately fulfilling, but there are challenges wrapped around that.
 I write in grand spurts, so I'm in a high vibrational state while writing, then there is a point where the connection fades or is interrupted and is lost and I come out of it completely drained.
 I’ve collapsed on the floor afterwards due to the life force energy being sapped from me.

 This is part of the numerous reasons I’m a lifelong advocate for physical fitness and exercise, which I’ve been doing regularly since I was a teenager.
 I know the benefits of it on my well-being, but it's also to keep up my endurance and strength to do what I agreed to do.
 Writing books isn't the only thing I do.
 I'm busy every day of my life.
 There isn't a minute where I'm not doing anything.
 Boredom isn't in my vocabulary.
 It's been like that since I was child.
 There's always something to do.

 Q: Do you offer readings or consultations?